Starlink Internet Guide

 Can I use Starlink at a cottage or RV?

-Yes, but the right plan matters.
-Residential service is meant for a fixed service address.
-If you want to move the dish between locations, use it while travelling, or take it in an RV, a Roam plan is usually the cleaner option.
-For seasonal cottage use, check whether your plan allows Standby Mode before relying on it for off-season savings.
+Yes, but the plan matters.
+Residential service is meant for one fixed service address.
+If you move the kit between locations or use it while travelling, a Roam plan is usually the cleaner option.

 Is Starlink better than Xplore or rural fixed wireless?